3 Breathing Exercises to Reduce Anxiety

 3 Breathing Practices to Soothe Anxiety and Find Peace of Mind

-For all of the practices below find a comfortable position to rest.
+For all of the practices below, find a comfortable position to rest.
 Lie on your back with your head and neck slightly supported with a small folded blanket.
-Use support under your knees or if that’s uncomfortable, bend your knees, place the soles of the feet on the floor hip distance apart and allow your knees to fall in towards one another.
+Use support under your knees, or, if that’s uncomfortable, bend your knees, place the soles of your feet on the floor hip-distance apart, and allow your knees to fall in towards one another.

 Belly Breath

 In particular, bring your awareness to the area just below your navel.
-If you notice gripping at your lower abdomen ask your belly to soften as you continue to relax.
+If you notice gripping in your lower abdomen, ask your belly to soften as you continue to relax.
 You can take a few deep breaths through the nostrils if that helps you to settle.

 After a few moments of releasing and relaxing areas of tension, begin to once again draw your attention to the area just below your navel.
-Invite your breath to deepen and notice the subtle way the belly moves up and down with the inhale and exhale.
+Invite your breath to deepen, and notice how the belly moves up and down with the inhale and exhale.
 It’s ok if you don’t notice anything at first – continue to deepen your breath and relax.

 Imagine your torso is a large vase.
-As you inhale through the nostrils the breath travels down to the belly to fill the vase.
+As you inhale through the nostrils, the breath travels down to the belly to fill the vase.
 The belly rises with the inhale and gently falls with the exhale.
-Don’t force the breath, but continue to draw the breath gently deeper into the body.
+Don’t force the breath; continue to draw it gently deeper into the body.
 Repeat for 10-20 breaths.

 Lengthening the Exhale

 Take the first few breaths to relax and settle your body.
-Feel the support of the earth as you focus on the weight of your bones dropping.
+Feel the earth’s support as you focus on the weight of your bones dropping.

-Without changing the breath place your attention on the exhale.
-Watch as the exhale gently releases.
+Without changing the breath, place your attention on the exhale.
+Watch as the exhale releases gently.
 Continue to soften your body.
-After the first few cycles of natural breath begin to gradually lengthen the exhale.
-Over the course of 10-20 breaths invite the exhale to lengthen without straining.
-Don’t force the breath; if you find yourself grasping for the next inhale relax and allow the breath to flow naturally.
+After the first few cycles, gradually lengthen the exhale.
+Over the course of 10-20 breaths, invite the exhale to lengthen without straining.
+Don’t force the breath; if you find yourself grasping for the next inhale, relax and let it flow naturally.

 Pause after the Exhale

-See if you can slowly over time lengthen the pause after the exhale.
-Start by holding for one second and slowly work your way towards 5 seconds.
-Remember – it’s not important how long you hold the breath.
+See if you can gradually lengthen the pause after the exhale over time.
+Start by holding for 1 second and gradually work up to 5 seconds.
+Remember – it’s not important how long you hold your breath.
 It’s more important how you’re feeling during this exercise.
 Never go beyond what feels comfortable.
-After 10-20 cycles of breath resume your natural breathing pattern without manipulation.
+After 10-20 cycles of breath, resume your natural breathing pattern without manipulation.

 More To Explore